just-max/less-power-examples/examples/01-partial-type-correct/README.md

 This exercise showcases a strategy for grading submissions that would otherwise not compile, because some values, types, or modules are left undefined by the student, or are defined but have the wrong type.

+The implementation of partial signature checks requires Cppo, a C-like preprocessor.
+Install it with `opam install cppo`.
+The docker image already contains Cppo.

 ## Problem Statement

 The problem statement for this exercise is as follows.